 If you have a health condition that affects your learning or classroom experience, please let me know as soon as possible.
 Please also share with me any letter you have from the AEO so we can provide the appropriate accomodations.

 My goal is to create a learning environment that supports a diversity of thoughts, perspectives and experiences, and honors your identities (including race, gender, class, sexuality, socioeconomic status, religion, and ability).
 I (like many people) am still in the process of learning about diverse perspectives and identities.
 If something was said in class (by me or anyone else) that made you feel uncomfortable, please talk to me about it.
 If you feel like your performance in the class is being impacted by your experiences outside of class, please don’t hesitate to come and talk with me.
 As a participant in offline and online course discussions, you should also strive to honor the diverse perspectives of your classmates and teaching staff.
-(Statement extracted from one by Dr. Monica Linden at Brown University.)
+(Credit: based on the statement of Dr. Monica Linden at Brown University.)